 By the time I was three years old, I was becoming conscious of my ability to see discarnate souls.
 I was able to see people moving through the walls of the home in which I lived.

 Late in my 3rd year, I became very ill with the flu.
 I was so ill that my parents admitted me to the local hospital.
 I constantly saw discarnate people wandering through the hospital.
 I remember being escorted through hospital corridors on a gurney and seeing so many discarnate souls that I almost felt claustrophobic.
-I was too young to understand what I was witnessing and I didn’t know how to speak to my parents or anyone else about what I was experiencing.
+I was too young to understand what I was witnessing, and I didn’t know how to speak to my parents or anyone else about what I was experiencing.

 At four years of age, I once again became very ill.
 I was constantly vomiting to the point of losing so much weight that I was taken to the hospital where tests revealed that I was suffering from very severe stomach ulcers.
 I stayed in the hospital for over a month.
 Again, I saw discarnate souls everywhere I placed my attention.
 This time though, I mentioned what I was seeing to a nurse.
 As you might expect, she felt my comments resulted from my illness which must have been causing me to be delusional because of my very weak condition.
 I recovered only marginally from the ulcers at that time.
 At five years of age I was again very sick with inflamed ulcers and taken back to the hospital where I stayed again for over a month.

 As a young child, life looked very scary.
 I saw people that others could not see.
 In addition, I had very vivid dreams of angels and spiritual masters that seemed more real to me than when I was awake.
 Despite the scary nature of seeing discarnate souls that were always present no matter where I was, there were visitations by spiritual masters that would make my heart and soul soar.
+There was a distinct difference between discarnate souls (stuck in the lower Astral) and the Masters I saw.
+The discarnate souls looked dull and confused, while the masters glowed and exuded love and compassion.

 These visitations were usually at night at my home while I was in bed.
 I would be awakened by light filling the room.
 I would open my eyes with awe, as I would see spiritual masters enter the room by simply walking through the walls.
-Usually when I saw these majestic souls light my room, I would get out of my bed and find my way to the floor and sit with them.
+Usually, when I saw these majestic souls light my room, I would get out of my bed and find my way to the floor and sit with them.
 They were my friends.
-They would sit and chat with me and when their visit with me was complete; they would stand and walk, floating through the walls of my bedroom.
+They would sit and chat with me and when their visit with me was complete, they would stand and walk, floating through the walls of my bedroom.
 I bruised my knees many times as I tried to follow my friends as they left flowing through the walls.
 These visitation experiences occurred many times throughout my early years.
-In later years, I realized that the visits from my friends happened for me to remember later in life, as they were to support me in the eventual creation of the Light Expression Essence project.
+In later years, I realized that the visits from my friends happened for me to remember later in life, as they were to support me in the eventual creation of the Light Expression Essences project.

 My daily life continued to include terrifying experiences.
 By the time I was ready to start kindergarten at age five, I was terrified of life.
 I had experienced so many discarnate souls and others in the realm of spirit.
 My first few weeks in kindergarten were an emotional nightmare.
 I was overwhelmed with anxiety every day.
 I did everything I could to avoid going to school.
 Being sick was my ticket to staying home.
-I became very good at making myself ill, which placed me at our doctor’s office regularly with nausea, fevers and anxiety.
+I became very good at making myself ill, which placed me at our doctor’s office regularly with nausea, fevers, and anxiety.
 In addition, I cried a great deal as I couldn’t stand to be in a classroom with the other children.

 When I was in school, I would climb into the toy storage shelves and hide from everyone.
 It was after weeks of this behavior that my kindergarten teacher really started to watch me.
 She did her best to understand why I was so sad and scared to be in her classroom.